mbgg/public/infrastructure/trax_installation/installation.md

 check that you have `/etc/apt/sources.list` as in configuration

+note: when you install proxmox, it will add a repository that gives error, after installing proxmox `rm /etc/apt/sources.list.d/pve-enterprise.list` or try to keep repositories as appear in this template or examples

 `apt-get update && apt-get dist-upgrade`

 **IMPORTANT**: change from loopback to the ip of the temporal/principal network interface in the file `/etc/hosts` this way (example): `127.0.1.1 eXOpve1` per `192.168.200.91 eXOpve1`.
 Check configuration of `/etc/hosts`